RooRoo6080/secure-bootloader/README.md

 The bootloader.c file contains all the essential instructions and functions to successfully run the system and secure firmware.
 ```
-load_firmware()		Reads incoming firmware and its metadata from
-					UART, performs version checks, and writes it to
+load_firmware()		Reads incoming firmware and its metadata from UART, performs version checks, and writes it to FW_INCOMING_BASE
-					FW_INCOMING_BASE

-boot_firmware()		Manages the firmware update process by verifying
-					incoming firmware, moving it to FW_CHECK_BASE,
-					verifying again, decrypting, moving to FW_BASE, and
-					then executing it
+boot_firmware()		Manages the firmware update process by verifying incoming firmware, moving it to FW_CHECK_BASE, verifying again, decrypting, moving to FW_BASE, and then executing it

-verify_signature()	Verifies the SHA-256 hashed and RSA-2048 PSS
-					encrypted signature of firmware and metadata
+verify_signature()	Verifies the SHA-256 hashed and RSA-2048 PSS encrypted signature of firmware and metadata

-move_and_decrypt()	Moves data from an origin to a destination while
-					performing AES decryption in 1KB chunks
+move_and_decrypt()	Moves data from an origin to a destination while performing AES decryption in 1KB chunks

-move_firmware()		Moves a specified number of KB of data
-					from an origin address to a destination address in
+move_firmware()		Moves a specified number of KB of data from an origin address to a destination address in flash memory
-					flash memory

-erase_partition()	Erases a specified number of flash pages starting
-					from a given memory address
+erase_partition()	Erases a specified number of flash pages starting from a given memory address

-check_canary()		Verifies a stack canary to detect and prevent
-					stack overflow attacks
+check_canary()		Verifies a stack canary to detect and prevent stack overflow attacks

 program_flash()		Erases a flash page and then programs data to it

-uart_write_str_length() Modification of uart_write_str, but it stops at
-                    			a specified length OR a null terminator
+uart_write_str_length() Modification of uart_write_str, but it stops ata specified length OR a null terminator

 ```
 #### Memory Map